 Use the right snowshoes for the terrain.

 There are snowshoes for flat terrain, rolling terrain, and mountain terrain.
-For the Pacific Northwest, I use snowshoes designed for mountain terrain.
-How are mountain terrain snowshoes different?
+Most of our trips here in the Pacific Northwest are in Alpine terrain or terrain with steep slopes.
+For this, snowshoes designed for mountain terrain provide the greatest safety and comfort.